The Written Record

 Dr Christopher Merret (1614-1695)

-On 17 December 1662 Dr Merret presented "Some Observations concerning the Ordering of Wines" to the Royal Society In this paper, Merret described how winemakers in England were using Cider Bottle technology, and adding quantities of sugar and molasses to make the English wines drink "brisk and sparkling".
+On 17 December 1662 Dr Merret presented "Some Observations concerning the Ordering of Wines" to the Royal Society In this paper, Merret described how winemakers in England were using Cider Bottle technology, and adding sugar or molasses to make the English wines drink "brisk and sparkling".
 (Today this would be called the methode champenoise).
 This was six years before Dom Pérignon arrived at the Abbey of Hautvillers and nearly 40 years before it is claimed that he invented Champagne.

 "Howay the Lads" - Newcastle and Cider Bottles?

 An unlikley link to the cold North East of England, (where apple trees are scared to grow), lies in Sir Robert Mansell.
 This enterprising individual developed the required technology to produce glass bottles that could be used to ferment ciders, and built factories on Tyneside.
 Local very hot burning anthracite coals, and air assisted wing furnaces did the trick.

 It's hard to prove a Geordie link here, and despite the owner of Heritage Cider being born on Tyneside we like to think that the Newnham-on-Severn glassworks is a far more likely candidate for making cider bottles.
 Nestled in the heart of Ciderland, this glassworks could call on the same high grade coals from the forest of Dean, and the ingenuity of the early industrial revolution in the area.